intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 However, this would probably lead to breaking your code in most cases.

-The first shift in thought process to becoming a codemod pro is realizing that ***codemod design is a very delicate process***.

 A codemod pro's thought process would usually be very careful before having any assumptions about code.

-### Your First Steps To Being a Codemod Pro (Thinking 10 Steps Ahead)
+That's why you should always consider all possible varieties & edge cases of the code pattern for your use case.

+### Planning a Solution to Handle Code Variety & Edge Cases

 If you take a closer look, you'd start noticing a lot of possible problems with simply replacing each `var` with `const`.

-Consider scenarios where the variable declaration kind is in fact `var`, but the variable is either:
-- An loop's index declaration.
-- A mutated variable.

 ```js
 for (var i = 0; i < 5; i++) { // Replacing var with const here would cause faulty code